Itisnthend/Spherical-Harmonic-Harmonization/README.md

 # Spherical-Harmonic-Harmonization
-Data harmonization method based on spherical harmonic
+Data harmonization method based on spherical harmonic <\br>
+spherical harmonic is used to modeling the signal data in 3D space.